Thrum CLI Reference

 thrum backup plugin list

-List all backup plugins configured in .thrum/config.yaml.
+List all backup plugins configured in .thrum/config.json.

 thrum backup plugin list